 - Instrumentals: "Rat Tomago", "Rubber Shirt" and "Sheik Yerbouti Tango".

 - Intercourse with You and Bawdy Song: "I Have Been In You", "Broken Hearts Are For Assholes", "Bobby Brown Goes Down", "Jones' Crusher", "Jewish Princess" and "Wild Love".
+Basically, half the album.

 - Insane Troll Logic: "I'm So Cute" uses this to prove that ugly people end up in Hell.